Thompson Okanagan Junior Lacrosse League: Playoff recaps

 2007: The format was the same as the previous season, as was the result on the floor.
 For an unprecedented fourth time, the Kamloops Rattlers emerged as league champions.
 The Rattlers defeated the Kelowna Warriors in semi-final action, 2–0 and the Rutland Raiders in the finals, 3–0.
 In the other playoff series, the Vernon Tigers defeated the South Okanagan Flames, 2–0 and then lost to the Raiders, 0–2.
 The Armstrong Shamrocks lost to the Kelowna Warriors, 2–1.
 The Shamrocks and Warriors only played fourteen regular season games, as a game that had to be cancelled earlier in the season was never played.

 The Kamloops Rattlers hosted the Founders Cup, going 3–1 in pool A. For the playdowns the Rattlers lost to Calgary Mountaineers, won against the Sherwood Park Titans but, still failed to make the medal round.

-2008: The 2008 league champions, the Kamloops Rattlers, earned a Silver Medal at the Provincials.
+2008: The 2008 league champions, the Kamloops Rattlers, earned a silver medal at the Provincials.
 In round robin play the Venom went 3–1, which secured second place.
 In the Provincial Gold medal game against the Coquitlam Adanacs, the score was 8–4.

 The Rattlers finished first overall, in league play, and along with the Rutland Raiders received a first-round playoff bye.
 In the second round, the Rattlers met up with the Vernon Tigers, and defeated them two games to one.
 Previously the Tigers defeated the Kamloops Venom two games to one in a quarterfinal match-up.
 The Raiders, meanwhile, faced the Kelowna Warriors with the Warriors pulling off an upset come-from-behind series win, two games to one.
 The Warriors advanced from the first round and defeated the South Okanagan Flames in two games.
 For their fifth consecutive TOJLL Championship, the Kamloops Rattlers defeated the Kelowna Warriors in a three-game sweep.

-2009: Vernon Tigers, garnered a Silver Medal at the Provincials.
+2009: Vernon Tigers, garnered a silver medal at the Provincials.
 In round robin play, their record was three wins with one loss, which secured second place.
 In the gold medal game against the Port Moody Thunder the score ended up nine to five.

 The Tigers placed third in league play and in the league final, against the Kamloops Venom, and won three games to two.
 The Tigers were down in the series two games to none.
-Vernon reached the final by having previously defeated the Rutland Raiders in the Quarter Finals and the South Okanagan Flames in the Semi Finals both in two game sweeps.
-Kamloops earned their trip to the league final by sweeping their crosstown rival Kamloops Ratters in quarter final action,2–0 and the Kelowna Warriors in the semi finals, 2–1.
+Vernon reached the final by having previously defeated the Rutland Raiders in the quarter-finals and the South Okanagan Flames in the semi-finals both in two game sweeps.
+Kamloops earned their trip to the league final by sweeping their crosstown rival Kamloops Rattlers in quarter final action,2–0 and the Kelowna Warriors in the semi-finals, 2–1.
 The Kelowna Warriors and the South Okanagan Flames received a first-round playoff bye for being ranked first and second, respectively, in regular season play.